Tombstone pictures, when taken on a trip to Tombstone AZ, can be very helpful to others planning for Tombstone travel.

 A good deal of the Tombstone action is on Allen Street.
 These Tombstone pictures are on Allen between 3rd Street and 6th Street - where many of the businesses are.
 Yet, the side streets (numbered ones), and Toughnut, Fremont, and even Safford Streets hold some interesting attractions.

-Some historical figures who lived in Tombstone add further interesting character to the town.
+Historical figures who lived in Tombstone add further interesting character to the town.
 One of these is Allen English.
 He used a lot of flowery rhetorical embellishment in his legal arguments - which certainly added to his reputation!
 His family history is here>

 Jack Crabtree is another 1800s Tombstone local, who earned a historic reputation because of possibly fathering a child out of wedlock.
 Wyatt Earp returned to Tombstone when he was 77 years of age to testify about Crabtree's relationship with his common-law wife & their child.

 The Earps and the Cow-boys regularly rode throughout these areas on horseback.
 Ranchers lived in these outlying areas.
+Some stagecoaches had regular routes among these towns and villages.

 Some now are considered ghost towns!
 The following Tombstone pictures relate to these areas.